 She used her riches for the local people, building a school, and helping the poor.
 Bonaventure means good luck, and Thomasine had that, amassing a fortune by accident, but she knew:

 retold by Anna Chorlton and Sue Field

-M A Courtney The Folk Lore Journal Volume 5
+Reference ' The Folk Lore Journal Volume 5' M A Courtney

 - Boscastle, Bude and Beyond